jadecobra/python_tdd_exercises/source/list comprehensions.rst

   *
     return the result after the loop

-    the terminal reveals all tests are passing
+    the terminal displays all tests are passing

 List Comprehension
 ------------------